MRU-CSIS-1501/201804.asg.02.documentation/design.guidelines.md

 ---

 - [ ] keep your methods short - anything more than 20 lines and I'm gonna start getting cranky!
 Prefer lots of small, well-focused methods over larger globs.
 - [ ] likewise, keep your parameter lists short - in general, anything over 3 is highly suspect.
 Prefer methods that have 0 or 1 argument.
 2 is OK.
 3 is pushing it.
+But at this point in your career, you don't always have the tools to make shorter parameter lists, so you might need to go long - when in doubt, ask!

 ---